 Foul Sewerage Network: Development will lead to an unacceptable risk of flooding downstream.
 A drainage strategy will need to be prepared in consultation with Anglian Water to determine mitigation measures.
-The following planning condition is suggested: "No development shall commence until a foul water strategy has been submitted to and approved in writing by the Local Planning Authority.
-No dwellings shall be occupied until the works have been carried out in accordance with the foul water strategy so approved unless otherwise approved in writing by the Local Planning Authority."
+We request a condition requiring the drainage strategy covering the issue(s) to be agreed.

-Surface Water Disposal: The proposed method of surface water

-management does not relate to Anglian Water operated assets.
+Surface Water Disposal: The proposed method of surface water management does not relate to Anglian Water operated assets.
 The advice of the Lead Local Flood Authority or the Internal Drainage Board should be sought.